nic-dgl104-winter-2024/rrj-YogeshManni/README.md

  ### Other Contributions to pattern-library -

   - Reviewed React Native implementation for Singleton pattern and gave suggestion to create Singleton class as a separate module(File) to singleton pattern can be properly utilized in react-native.
 Pull request is available [here](https://github.com/nic-dgl104-winter-2024/pattern-library/pull/78)

+  ## Self Reflection and Learnings -

+   I learned plenty of new things while implementing MVC architecture.
+ALthough I was familiar with it, but for this project I took help from React and Node.js Official documentation for some syntax and workflow.
+I read those documentation in detail and came to know about some good and optimized techniques that can be used to built an Web-app in much more better way.
+One of the main learning I got while going through Node.js documentation was *`New ways to perform multithreading in Node.js`* which is very useful especially in MVC architecture.
+Other then that I refreshed my knowledge about how all three layers (`Models, Views and Controllers`) work together to make a robust Application.

+  For MVC architecture implementation I did clear separation of  models, views, and controllers, facilitating maintainability and scalability and easy understanding.
+However, to enhance the application further, implementing robust data validation and error handling mechanisms within controllers and optimizing view components for better user experience could be beneficial.

 ----------------------------------------